yaacov/tree-search-language/README.md

 ![TSL](/img/search.png?raw=true "TSL Logo")

 [ awesome image by [gophers...](https://github.com/egonelbre/gophers) ]

+TSL include example method `tsl.Walk` for the generation of SQL queries, use the `tsl.Walk` method as a template for using the TSL tree to generate filter and search methods over any data source.

 The TSL language grammar is similar to SQL syntax, for example:
 ```